Skip to Content

 Carrots can also be grown in pots, making them a great option for those with limited garden space.
 Choose a deep pot to accommodate the carrot’s long roots, and fill it with a loose, well-draining soil mix.

-See also How to Grow and Care for Raspberries Like an Expert
+RELATED: How to Grow and Care for Rosemary (A Beginner’s Guide)

 Sow the seeds directly in the pot, following the same planting depth and spacing guidelines as for garden planting.
 Water the seeds well and keep the soil consistently moist.